boxcar/boxcar-cordova-plugin/README.md

 * `mode` (required) - String with "production" or "development" telling push service if production or development delivery channel should be used to register this device
-* `onsuccess` (required) - Calback function called when device was successfully registered in push service
+* `onsuccess` (required) - Callback function called when device was successfully registered in push service
 * `onerror` (required) - Callback function called when device registration was unsuccessful, it receives single String value is error description
-* `onalert` (required) - Callback function called when new push message was received, it receive object with properties initialized from notificaiton content
+* `onalert` (required) - Callback function called when new push message was received, it receive object with properties initialized from notification content
-* `onnotificationclick` (required) - Callback function called when user clicked on notification ui generated from push.
+* `onnotificationclick` (required) - Callback function called when user clicked on notification UI generated from push.
 This event can be dispatched only for pushes received when app was in background, as for pushes received when app was active notification is not displayed.
-This function is called with single object argument with properties initialized from notificaiton content
+This function is called with single object argument with properties initialized from notification content
 * `tags` - List of strings with tags used to filter which notifications should be delivered
 * `udid` - Unique identifier of device where application is run
 * `alias` - Friendly name of device where application is run